* This page is a work in progress. *

 A modern-day explorer in the style of a previous era, Allen has done some truly harrowing things in some of the remotest parts of the world.
 For our purposes, his book and accompanying BBC series, Edge of Blue Heaven, is highly recommended.
-His book was a gift to me from a British friend in China and I immediately set off on my own, although scaled-down expedition into the Gobi–during which my intractable and spiteful camel did unspeakable things to me, not to mention the degenerates I hired as my guides who tried to shake me down for more money in the middle of the desert.
+His book was a gift to me from a British friend in China and I immediately set off on my own, rather scaled-down expedition into the Gobi.
 Compared to Allen’s Gobi trip, however, I had it easy.

 Allen, Benedict.
 Edge of Blue Heaven: A Journey Through Mongolia.
 London: BBC Worldwide Limited, 1998.

 Baumer (b.
 1952) is a Swiss scholar who has published two of four promised volumes of an excellent and ambitious History of Central Asia which is lavishly illustrated.
 He has a couple of earlier research/travel accounts that are quite good, too.
 The Southern Silk Road is an interesting record of his trip in the southern Taklamakan roughly following Sven Hedin and Aurel Stein.